 The rules of admission for this qualification are determined in accordance with the stipulations of General Rule A.2.2.
-In addition to this a student must have an APS of at least 22.
+In addition to this a student must have an APS of at least 24 and at least a level 4 (50-59%) success mark for the first (home) language.

-HUM.7.2 PROGRAMME - INTERNATIONAL RELATIONS
+HUM.7.2 PROGRAMME - POLITICAL STUDIES AND INTERNATIONAL RELATIONS

-Bachelor of Social Science with International Relations
+Bachelor of Social Sciences with Political Studies and International Relations